 - From the stage of development of the rose

 - From the temperatures of the area where it is planted

 These two factors generally affect the formation of color in ‘black’ roses.
 So when the flower in the Black Baccara Hybrid Tea Rose is at the bud stage but and shortly after, the very dark tones prevail, giving to the observer the feeling of black color.

 The same, but to a lesser degree and regardless of the stage of development, occurs when the Black Baccara Hybrid Tea Rose is planted in low-temperature areas.

 How low they may be, we’ll see it right afterwards – after taking a brief break for reflection and a cigarette.

 In the meantime – and not to forget it: the reader may have read that Black Baccara roses have a light scent.

 The truth is that the roses of this black Hybrid Tea rose have neither a light nor a mild perfume: in fact they completely deprive of the perfume, to great sorrow for all amateur and professional alchemists.

-Black Baccara Hybrid Tea Rose - Planting & Exposure
+Black Baccara Hybrid Tea Rose - Environment of Establishment

 After the short break, we return renewed to the issue of temperatures.
 And we start by saying that in general the Hybrid Tea Roses do not withstand planting in areas with particularly low temperatures.